M7OCM/890-II/README.md

 SP [#] switch between VFO-CH mode

-I personally don't recommend using AM Fix while in the spectrum, turn off (LP key 5) and select FGC 2 from Reg Editor for a better listening experience.
+I personally don't recommend using AM Fix while in the spectrum, turn off (LP key 5) for a better listening experience.

+Note PCB2.0 differs in AM overloading and generally requires manual gain setting, PCB2.1 does not.

 *Spectrum Auto Light (SAL) "Q" versions only - all other versions backlight is always on*